ont-app/vocabulary/README.md

 implement metadata in the same way.

-These mappings set the stage for using Keyword Identifiers (KWIs) mappable between Clojure code and the world through a correspondence with URIs.
+These mappings set the stage for using Keyword Identifiers (KWIs) mappable between Clojure code and the wider world through a correspondence with URIs.

-Another construct from RDF that may have application more generally in graph-based data is that of a language-tagged literal, which tags strings of natural language with their associated language.
+Another construct from RDF that may have application more generally in graph-based data is that of a [language-tagged literal](#h2-language-tagged-strings), which tags strings of natural language with their associated language.
 For example we could use such tags to express the differing orthographies of `"gaol"@en-GB` vs. `"jail"@en-US`.
-This library defines a custom reader tag `lstr` for declaring similar language-tagged strings, e.g. `#lstr "gaol@en-GB"` and `#lstr "jail@en-US"`.
+This library defines a custom reader tag `voc/lstr` for declaring similar language-tagged strings, e.g. `#voc/lstr "gaol@en-GB"` and `#voc/lstr "jail@en-US"`.

-Embedding #lstr into compiled cljs code is not supported, pending resolution of [issue 12](https://github.com/ont-app/vocabulary/issues/12).
-The work-around seems to be to wrap it in a read-string.

 <a name="h2-defining-kwis"></a>
 ## Defining Keyword Identifiers (KWIs) mapped to URI namespaces